FlowFuse/flowfuse/docs/admin/telemetry.md

     prometheus:
       enabled: true
 ```

+Sentry reads the environment variable `SENTRY_ENV`, falling back to `NODE_ENV` to set the environment for both frontend and backend.

 #### Telemetry During Build

 Configure .env with the auth token, org and project name for the frontend project.